AlexTraveling/MDE-AgriVLN/README.md

 ![Overview of MDE-AgriVLN](asset/fig_teaser.jpeg)
 </div>

+> MDE-AgriVLN v.s.
+Human and Baseline on a representative episode.
+In every method's section, the right images are the visual inputs at the time step $t = 6.2s$ (marked by the white arrows), the bottom textbox is the reasoning result at the same time step, and the top textbox is the evaluation result.
+Underline marks the pivotal reasoning thoughts.

 ## Updates
 - [December 5th, 2025] We provide the detailed guidance to set up MDE-AgriVLN in a local environment.
 - [December 4th, 2025] We open-source the complete codes of MDE-AgriVLN.